 *Availability varies by state

 Liberty Mutual’s Cost for Standard Policy

-The average U.S. home insurance premium is $1,211 per year.
+The average U.S. home insurance premium in 2018 was $1,249 per year.
 We found Liberty Mutual’s premiums to range from $87 to $359 per month, or $1,044 to $4,308 per year, depending on how many discounts you’re eligible for.
 We used a general homeowner profile and a $300,000 home with a $1,000 deductible in Illinois to obtain quotes.
 You can find more details about this profile in the Methodology section below.

 Your monthly premiums may vary greatly depending on your location, home’s age and condition, home safety devices, and deductible.

 Some insurers use credit scores to help determine your premium.
 Married couples should give both spouses’ information because some companies will take the highest credit score of the two, saving you money.

 Liberty Mutual’s discounts are mostly similar to its competitors', but there are a few standouts.
 Discounts are available for the following:

 Claims-Free: You may be able to claim this discount if you didn’t file any claims within the last five or more years with your previous home insurer.

 Safe Homeowner Program: If you go claim-free on your Liberty Mutual home insurance for three years, you might be eligible for additional savings.

 Early Shopper: This discount is applicable if your current policy with another carrier expires in 31 or more days.